Maddily/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## Description

-This is a two-server web infrastructure that hosts the website www.foobar.com.
+This is a web infrastructure that hosts the website www.foobar.com.

 ## Specifications and Details